Rule 5122-40-06 | Medication assisted treatment administration.

 (2) Registered nurse.

-(H) A written, signed, and dated physician's order shall be required and a copy maintained in the patient's record, for all medication administered, personally furnished, or dispensed.
-The prescribing physician must be a staff member or contract employee of the methadone program.
+(H) A written, signed, and dated prescriber's order shall be required and a copy maintained in the patient's record, for all medication administered, personally furnished, or dispensed.
+The prescriber must be a staff member or contract employee of the opioid treatment program.

-(J) Medication assisted treatment orders shall be written by a prescriber who is licensed by the Ohio state medical board and registered with the U.S. drug enforcement administration to order methadone.
-The following procedures shall be followed in writing physician orders for methadone.
+(J) Medication orders shall be written by a prescriber who is appropriately licensed and registered with the U.S. drug enforcement administration to order medications for opioid use disorder.
+The following procedures shall be followed in writing prescriber orders for these medications.

-(1) A prescriber's order for medication assisted treatment shall be valid for a maximum time period of ninety days.
+(1) A prescriber's order for medication shall be valid for a maximum time period of ninety days.

-(2) A prescriber's order for medication assisted treatment shall be reviewed at least every ninety days and adjusted, reordered, or a notation made that the medication is to be discontinued.
+(2) A prescriber's order for medication shall be reviewed at least every ninety days and adjusted, reordered, or a notation made that the medication is to be discontinued.

-(L) The take-home supply for patients enrolled in an opioid treatment program receiving methadone during the first ninety days of treatment is limited to a single dose each week.
+(L) The take-home supply of medication for patients enrolled in an opioid treatment program receiving methadone during the first ninety days of treatment is limited to a single dose each week.
 The patient shall ingest all other doses under appropriate supervision in accordance with 42 CFR 8.12 (i)(3).
-At the discretion of the medical director or other authorized program physician, a patient may receive one additional take-home dose for those holidays listed in paragraph (N) of this rule if the opioid treatment program is closed in observance of the holiday.
+At the discretion of the medical director or other authorized prescriber, a patient may receive one additional take-home dose for those holidays listed in paragraph (O) of this rule if the opioid treatment program is closed in observance of the holiday.

-(M) The take-home supply for patients enrolled in an opioid treatment program receiving partial opioid agonist during the first ninety days of treatment is limited to a fourteen days supply.
-After the first ninety days of treatment, the amount of take-home supply may never exceed one month.
+(M) The take-home supply of medication for patients enrolled in an opioid treatment program receiving partial opioid agonist during the first ninety days of treatment is limited to a fourteen days supply.
+After the first ninety days of treatment, the amount of take-home supply of medication may never exceed one month.

-(N) Take-home doses of medication for medication assisted treatment shall not be permitted for clients who are on short-term opiate detoxification except on federal holidays and Sundays if the program is closed.
+(N) Take-home doses of medication shall not be permitted for clients who are on short-term opiate detoxification except on federal holidays and Sundays if the program is closed.

-(O) If the opioid treatment program is closed for any of the following federal holidays, all patients receiving methadone may be given a one-day take-home dose at the discretion of the medical director.
+(O) If the opioid treatment program is closed for any of the federal holidays set forth in 5 U.S. Code 6103 including but not limited to the following holidays, all patients receiving methadone may be given a one-day take-home dose at the discretion of the medical director.

 (1) Thanksgiving day.